yorkzach/startup/README.md

 ## Javascript Deliverable

 JavaScript support for future login.
 Index page stores login info and uses that to get username for calender page JavaScript support for future database data.
-20% JavaScript support for future WebSocket.
+In future will use database to store walk times and review numbers for walkers JavaScript support for future WebSocket.
+Each individual user will eventually have a store of walks they have schedule and that can be accessed.
-40% JavaScript support for your application's interaction logic.
+JavaScript support for your application's interaction logic.
+Calender clicking and scheduling is implemented and information for walkers is displayed on references page